 The Qual view of the Processing Setup window has five pages: Identification, Spectrum Enhancement, Library Search Options, Library Search Constraints, and Peak Purity (for PDA data only).
 This topic describes the Identification and Spectrum Enhancement pages.
-See Creating and Searching Libraries with Library BrowserRefer to the Creating and Searching Libraries User Guide for information about using libraries to search for spectra.
+Refer to the Creating and Searching Libraries User Guide for information about using libraries to search for spectra.